tomislav-varga/tomislav-varga/README.md

 <h1 align="center">Hi there, I'm Tomi 👋</h1>

 <p align="center">
-  👨‍💻 Junior Full Stack Web Developer · 🛠️ IT Support Veteran · 🌍 Based in Germany
+  👨‍💻 IT Support Specialist turned aspiring DevOps Engineer | Kubernetes & Cloud Enthusiast
 </p>

 ---

-### 🚀 About Me
+## 💡 About Me

-I'm a motivated **Junior Full Stack Web Developer** with a background in IT support and a strong passion for building useful, well-crafted digital products.
+I’m an aspiring **Junior DevOps Engineer** with a strong foundation in IT support and full-stack web development.

-I recently started an **internship at [Kubecraft](https://www.skool.com/kubecraft)**, where I'm gaining hands-on experience with **Kubernetes** and **Linux** in a collaborative environment.
+- 🎓 Earlier this year, I completed an **online coding bootcamp**, where I built web applications using **React, Node.js, MongoDB, and Tailwind CSS**.

-Earlier this year, I completed an **online coding bootcamp**, building web apps with technologies like **React**, **Node.js**, **MongoDB**, and **Tailwind CSS**.
+- 🛠 I recently started an **internship at Kubecraft**, where I’m gaining hands-on experience with **Kubernetes, Linux, and cloud-native technologies** — all while continuing to work full-time in IT.
-Before diving into development, I spent over **4 years in IT support**, learning to troubleshoot under pressure, communicate clearly with non-technical users, and solve real-world problems.
+- 💼 With **3+ years in IT support**, I bring proven problem-solving skills, the ability to communicate clearly with both technical and non-technical users, and experience troubleshooting under pressure.

-While working full time, I dedicate time to deepening my understanding of programming concepts.
+- 🚀 I’m now looking to transition into a **Junior DevOps role**, where I can contribute, learn, and grow as part of a passionate engineering team.

-I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate development team.
+I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate engineering team.

 ---